googleworkspace/gws-genai-addon-sample/README.md

 > **_NOTE:_** Access to the PaLM API / MakerSuite is granted via a waitlist.
 You must get access through the [waitlist](https://makersuite.google.com/waitlist) before you can enable the service and generate an API key.

-You use this provider, you first need to enable the service in your Google Cloud project using the same account that you applied for (and granted access to) via the waitlist.
+To use this provider, you first need to enable the service in your Google Cloud project using the same account that you applied for (and granted access to) via the waitlist.

 ```sh
 gcloud services enable generativelanguage.googleapis.com